failure-driven/blog/content/post/rails-camp/commit-10-navigate-to-first-round.md

 + </a>
 {{< / highlight >}}

-and the test

-{{< highlight diff >}}
-- page.find('button').click
-+ page.find('[data-start-button]').click
-{{< / highlight >}}

-There seems still a bit of reliance in the integration spec knowing that a particular link will have a particular data attribute.
-There is clearly another abstraction needed here.
-After all the outside layer of our BDD, the integration spec, is from the Behaviour of the user.
-No user will know what data attribute is on a button.
+There is clearly another abstraction that could happen here since our integration tests still rely on knowing that a particular link will have a particular data attribute.

+These data attributes are really only there for the purpose of testing and no user will even know that any data attribute is even on a button.
 In fact we may even strip these data attributes out by the time that they get used in production.
-As we are modelling user behaviour our writing of the specs should be modeled the same way.
-There is an abstraction here but we will wait to really need it to add it then.

 ### 5 minutes with Tim

-> **Selena** "what did you think of pairing with us"
+> **Q:** "What did you think of pairing with us?"

-> **Tim** "yeah it was fun, I like the different things you learn when working
+> **A:** "Yeah it was fun, I like the different things you learn when working
 > with others.
-In this case it was fun using a new IDE"
+In this case it was fun using a new IDE [RubyMine](link/to/rubymine).

-> **Tim** "not being sarcastic or anything"
+> Not being sarcastic or anything."

-> **Selena** "Yeah it is interesting that a lot of developers have a love hate
+> **Selena** "It is interesting that a lot of developers have a love hate
-> relationship with our pairing IDE of choice RubyMine.
-We find that it comes
+> relationship with our pairing IDE of choice.
+We find that it comes with the
-> with the most sane defaults and is quite powerfull.
-Especially in a pairing
+> most of the defaults that we need working in ruby.
+In a pairing environment
-> environment where you end up using someone elses machine it allows people to
+> where you need to be able to switch machines easily, it allows people to
-> be super productive in the shortest period of time."
+> be more productive in the shortest period of time."

-> **Selena** "You mentioned learning by pairing with us, do you pair at your
+> **Q:** "You mentioned learning by pairing with us, do you pair at your
-> work? how do you learn and cross polinate ideas?"
+> work?"

-> **Tim** "I force demo time on the team every thursday.
-It give the
+> **A:** "I force demo time on the team every Thursday.
+It gives the
 > opportunity for developers to show what they have been working on, what
 > problems the have solved and are stuck on.
-Amongst other things the show it
+Amongst other things they get to show it
 > all in their terminal and IDE of choice.
 The whole team gets to quickly
 > experience new stuff and how people work, what short cuts they use.
-Have you
-> guys learnt anything from pairing with me?"

-> **Selena** "Yeah that was cool how you just typed"
+> **Tim** "It was interesting working with jest unit testing in `--watch` mode
+> so it auto runs the test everytime a file is modified."

+{{< highlight bash >}}
+npm run test --watch
+{{< / highlight >}}

+### Learning goes both ways

+We also thought it was pretty cool when Tim just typed

-> {{< highlight bash >}}
+{{< highlight bash >}}
 git commit -va
 {{< / highlight >}}

-> "and saw all the changes come up, I am guessing that the -v is verbose? let's
-> try it, the `-a` is for for staging `--all` files"
+and all the changes showed up in the terminal, the `-v` flag is `verbose` and the `-a` is for for staging `--all` files.
+The command can also be written in long hand like this:

 > {{< highlight bash >}}
 git commit --verbose --all
 {{< / highlight >}}

-> "nice now we can review all the changes in the editor window rather than
-> first diffing them."

-> **Tim** "it was interesting working with jest unit testing in `--watch` mode
-> so it auto runs the test everytime a file is modified."

-> {{< highlight bash >}}
-npm run test --watch
-{{< / highlight >}}

-> **Tim** "Let's get this
-> Lolcommit with the fireplace in it"
+It shows all staged changes in the editor window rather than having to diff them first.
+This is why we love pairing!
+You're always sharing knowledge, even if it's something as seemingly small as a new shortcut for the tools you use every day.

 ### Lolcommit

+> **Tim** "Let's get this Lolcommit with the fireplace in it"

 Disappointingly we did not get the fireplace in the shot first time around.